 The Creative Process

-American and Chinese counterparts will work together in programs tailored to each place.
+American and Chinese counterparts worked together in programs tailored to each place.
 Collaborations during the May trip included joint projects such as the composition of a collective poem, in the manner of the Surrealist games, in English and Chinese; and writing in response to a shared experience or from a selection of cultural artifacts.
-Between visits the writers are participating in a two-part colloquium around the core theme of Collaboration: Space of Encounter for which each participant is drafting work based on five themes central to the collaborative act.
-Some elements will be completed in the individual locations; others will connect the session in China and the session in the United States.
+Between visits the writers participated in a two-part colloquium around the core theme of Collaboration: Space of Encounter for which each participant is drafting work based on five themes central to the collaborative act.
+Some elements were completed in the individual locations; others connected the session in China and the session in the United States.

-Each of the two visits will involve a mix of readings, lectures, formal discussion sessions with local and visiting professional arts figures/groups, breakout sessions, performances, and informal gatherings with members of the local literary and arts scenes.
-The schedules will be intense, and the emphasis in each location will be on cultural exchange; but time will be set aside for cultural tourism, to deepen visitors’ understanding of the host region, and to increase the two-way flow of the exchange.
-A typical week might involve daily morning work sessions on the collaborative project, with some free afternoons for optional group trips to local sites of interest.
-Evening programming could include readings, lectures, screenings, performance sessions, and/or tickets to a cultural event.
-While each visit will be based in one location, the exchanges will include several days of joint regional travel, to broaden participants’ understanding of the host countries.
+Each of the two visits involved a mix of readings, lectures, formal discussion sessions with local and visiting professional arts figures/groups, breakout sessions, performances, and informal gatherings with members of the local literary and arts scenes.
+The schedules were intense, and the emphasis in each location was on cultural exchange; but time was set aside for cultural tourism, to deepen visitors’ understanding of the host region, and to increase the two-way flow of the exchange.
+A typical week involved daily morning work sessions on the collaborative project, with some free afternoons for optional group trips to local sites of interest.
+Evening programming included readings, lectures, screenings, performance sessions, and/or tickets to a cultural event.
+While each visit was based in one location, the exchanges included several days of joint regional travel, to broaden participants’ understanding of the host countries.

 Locales and Dates 2009